tianshanghong/awesome-anki/README.md

 * [Power up Anki with Emacs, Org mode, anki-editor and more](https://yiufung.net/post/anki-org/) - A detailed blog introducing how to quickly add/edit Anki cards with the powerful Emacs editor.

 * [Limbiks](https://limbiks.com) - A website that automatically generates flashcards from powerpoints, pdfs, notes, documents, images and more!
-Flashcards can be imported into Anki with 1-click using AnkiConnect.